fliiq-ai/skillet/examples/anthropic_time/README.md

 This skill returns the current date and time, with support for any IANA-compliant timezone.
 It serves as a Skillet-compatible implementation of the Anthropic `time` MCP.

+## 🔐 **Credential Requirements**

+✅ **No credentials required!** This skill works out of the box without any API keys or configuration.

+This makes it perfect for:
+- Testing and learning Skillet concepts
+- Development environments
+- Situations where you need reliable functionality without external dependencies

 ## Quick Start

 You'll need two terminal windows to run and test this skill: